marian-nmt/marian/README.md

 We aim at keeping compatibility with Nematus (at least as long as there is no training framework in AmunNMT), the continued compatbility with DL4MT will not be guaranteed.

-If you this, please cite:
+If you use this, please cite:

 Marcin Junczys-Dowmunt, Tomasz Dwojak, Hieu Hoang (2016).
 Is Neural Machine Translation Ready for Deployment?
 A Case Study on 30 Translation Directions (https://arxiv.org/abs/1610.01108)